Did anyone really doubt Russell Wilson could carry Seahawks? After the last year, there’s no question.

 So what happened?

 The running game got better, no doubt, as the Seahawks have regained both an ability and focus to make it work.
 The defense was rebuilt into a unit that with the additions of Ziggy Ansah and Jadeveon Clowney may have a front seven as good as at any time in the Pete Carroll era (especially when Jarran Reed returns in week seven).
-The Seahawks have also mastered the art of being opportunistic — Seattle is 9-2 in its last 16 games when winning the turnover battle and led the league in turnover margin a year ago.
+The Seahawks have also mastered the art of being opportunistic — Seattle is 9-2 in its past 16 games when winning the turnover battle and led the league in turnover margin a year ago.

 But at the top of the list is this — Russell Wilson became their identity.